Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Minamata Convention on mercury.

-It also plays a central role in advancing the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs).
+UNEP also hosts the secretariat supporting the intergovernmental negotiations towards a global treaty on plastic pollution, and helps advance the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs).

 Structure and Governance

 UNEP is headquartered in Nairobi, Kenya, and operates under the guidance of the United Nations Environment Assembly (UNEA).
-Its governing board includes representatives from multiple regions, and its work is funded through voluntary contributions from Member States, foundations, and partner organizations.
+Its work is funded mainly through voluntary contributions from Member States, foundations and partner organizations.

 Current Challenges